Onaeem26/Drag-DropDownload/README.md

 Coming up next:
 - Animations
-- Switching to next view controller and downloading podcast episode
+- Pushing to next view controller and downloading podcast which is dropped on the 'circleView'